 The town that built the canal.

 On State Street, Lockport’s main street, note the historic storefronts and canal town architecture.
-The white frame building that now houses the Will County Historical Society & Archives at State and 8th streets, was once the I&M Canal Commission headquarters.
+The white frame building that now houses the Will County Historical Museum & Research Center at State and 8th streets, was once the I&M Canal Commission headquarters.
 Learn about the canal builders who worked here, and see early artifacts.

 The massive limestone walls of the I&M Canal Lock No. 1 are a mile south of the Public Landing.
 As you walk along the Gaylord Donnelley Trail, bear in mind that in Lockport the canal was once twice as wide as it is today, allowing boat captains to pass each other and transact business.
 When the canal was active, this part of the trail was underwater.

 Visit the historic residential neighborhoods up the gently hilly terrain of the Des Plaines River Valley.

 Unique downtown shopping includes Thimbles, which draws quilters from throughout the area for its extensive selection of fabrics, quilting-related products, classes and finished quilts; and Betsy’s Yarn & Tea Shop offering great selections of both tea and yarn located in the historic Norton Building.

 Lockport celebrates their heritage at Old Canal Days – with a carnival, Artisans’ Faire, musical guests and history tours along the I&M Canal and at the Heritage Village.
 The Summer Art Series features art at multiple locations.
 During Summer Art Series weekend (end of July), there is pop-up shopping, a Saturday night gala, and Sunday High Tea.